 A certified natural chef, Joshua fell in love with simple food while living in France, where he discovered the art of shopping at farmers' markets and the value of eating seasonal, local foods.
 The author of Pesto: Simples et Bons, Joshua leads culinary tours and cooking workshops in Paris, Tuscany and the Bay Area.
 He lives in San Francisco, where he writes culinary adventures in coffee shops around town.

 Emunah believes food illustrates more about a place than any other lens.
-She loves sharing backstories about food neighborhoods, businesses, and cultures and is grateful to live in a community known for its revolutionary approach to eating.
+She loves sharing backstories about food neighborhoods, cultures and businesses and is grateful to live in a region known for its revolutionary approach to eating.
 Our food conversations are ever-evolving—the intersections of artisanal, local, traditional, and innovative are often intriguing and always delicious.
-As a publicist for sustainable food enterprises, Emunah is excited about the growing food landscape and evolving discussions in the media about local, seasonal, sustainable food.
+As a publicist for good food enterprises, Emunah is excited about the changing food landscape not only in the San Francisco Bay Area but all around the world.

 Alice Kawahatsu is a 3rd generation Japanese American who was born and raised in San Francisco.
 For the past 25 years she has been active in the Japantown community.
 You can often find her volunteering at the Japanese Cultural and Community Center of Northern California (JCCCNC) and the Konko Church of San Francisco.
 She enjoys passing down the culinary lessons she has learned from J-town elders to younger generations, visitors to San Francisco, and the greater Bay Area.

-When she's not dining out at San Francisco's newest eateries, she works as the Operations Manager for Edible Excursions and loves bringing people together to learn about and taste food.
+When she's not dining out at San Francisco's newest eateries, Sophia works as the Operations Manager for Edible Excursions and loves bringing people together to learn about and taste food.
 She also writes about Bay Area restaurants and food trends for Eater San Francisco among other publications.
 She recently spent two months working on a coffee farm in Hawaii, and word on the street is, she ran a late night, cookie-delivery business out of her college dorm room.
 You can follow her musings on Twitter @phiadosa